 That is, for every 100 people on Facebook who liked your business page, only 1-6 of them actually see your posts in their News Feed.”

-That said, Facebook and other social networks can be a very worthwhile investment of time and money.
+That said, Facebook and other social networks, for most businesses, can be a worthwhile investment of time and money.

 But building the hub of your small business’ online presence on a social media platform is a mistake.